Foods that are yellow are completely listed in this article. Before we start, let’s examine what yellow foods offer.

 6. Lemons

-However, both the pulp and rind can be used in baking and cooking.
+However, the pulp and rind can be used in baking and cooking.
 The juice is vital to many meals and beverages because of its distinctively sour flavor.
 It has a PH of about 2.2 and contains 5-6% citric acid, which gives it a bad taste.

 7. Chrysanthemum Flower Tea